Enlightened solutions within your grasp

-When I take a break from my busy professional practice to "recharge" my energy and clear my mind, these are some of my other interests in travel, exploration and the great outdoors.
+When taking a break from my busy professional practice, these are some of my other interests in travel, exploration and the great outdoors.
 Many people often ask me about my travel adventures so I've posted a few pictures spanning a couple decades of some of my favorite treks.

 Mark Twain Quote: "Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one's lifetime."

 Appreciate the grandeur of nature & the perspective gained from a high summit.

 Sedona, Arizona rockclimbing

 Mesa Verde, Colorado.
 Just don't look over the edge

 To appreciate the present,